uvarc/workshop-dsi/am-lab.md

 ### Set up SSH Keypairs

-**Mac / Linux users:**
 * If this is a new AWS account, you do not yet have any SSH keys created.
 SSH key pairs are a secure way of signing into your EC2 instance, instead of a username and password.
 * From the EC2 dashboard, select the "Key Pairs" menu item down the lefthand side of the page.
-* Click on **Create Keypair**, and give it a memorable name.
+* Click on **Create Keypair**, and give it a memorable name (no spaces).
 Then click "Create".
-* The private half of the kaypair will now be immediately downloaded to your browser.
+* The private half of the kaypair will be immediately downloaded to your browser.
 Store this half in a safe location on your computer.
 The public half of the key pair is now in your AWS account.

-**Windows users:**
-* Windows users accessing Linux instances using SSH need to use PuTTy.
-PuTTy requires a special format of SSH key that you can create yourself.
-PuTTy (http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
-* Follow the instructions in Step 5 (https://www.howtoforge.com/ssh_key_based_logins_putty_p2#-generate-a-privatepublic-key-pair) to create a PuTTY-compatible set of SSH keys.
-* Save the private key to your local computer.
+* Mac/Linux users - you will use the Terminal app to SSH into your new instance.
-* Copy the public key to your clipboard.
+* Windows users - you will use the Firefox browser extension FireSSH to SSH into your new instance.
-* From the EC2 dashboard, select the "Key Pairs" menu item down the lefthand side of the page.
-* Select "Import Key Pair" and then paste the public half of your key into the text input.
-Give it a name and click IMPORT.
-This SSH key will be available to you in the future as you create EC2 instances.

 - - -